akka-js/shocon/README.md

     libraryDependencies += "eu.unicredit" %% "shocon" % "0.1.10",
     // for Scala.js or cross projects use %%% instead:
     // libraryDependencies += "eu.unicredit" %%% "shocon" % "0.1.10"

     // add dependency on shocon file generation task
     // (not required, but otherwise you need to call shoconConcat manually before compilation!) compile in Compile := (compile in Compile).dependsOn(shoconConcat).value

     /* ... */
   )
 ```

+## Credits

+SHocon wouldn't have been possible without the enormous support of the R&D department of UniCredit lead by Riccardo Prodam.
+Started as a side-project it quickly grew into an important open source milestone.
+Check out other projects from the UniCredit team [here](https://github.com/unicredit)

 ## Notes